xhit/go-simple-mail/README.md

 Note 2: by default Bcc header is not set in email.
 From `v2.14.0` you can use `email.AddBccToHeader = true` to add this.

+Note 3: by default all addresses are validated against RFC5322.
+Setting `email.UseProvidedAddress = true` skips this validation, but requires you to ensure a valid address is sent.

 ## Download

 This package uses go modules.